johannah-gutierrez/johannah-gutierrez.github.io/ANGULAR_GITHUB_PAGES.md

 ![image](https://user-images.githubusercontent.com/111161441/236211369-671d5736-34f9-45e4-a2e8-fb2c8db6adae.png)

   4. A window will pop up.
-Select what kind of change is being commited, the scope, an emoji wherein it serves as a representative of what kind of change it is, and a comment to shortly describe the change commited
+Select what kind of change is being commited, the scope, an emoji wherein it serves as a representative of what kind of change it is, and a comment to shortly describe the change commited.

 ![image](https://user-images.githubusercontent.com/111161441/236211478-1146cf0e-717f-44a5-b75d-1ff796efd145.png)